xwiki/xwiki-docker/README.md

 You've installed an XWiki docker image and used it and now comes the time when you'd like to upgrade XWiki to a newer version.

-If you've followed the instructions above you've mapped the XWiki permanent directory to a local directory on your host.
+If you've followed the instructions above, you've mapped the XWiki permanent directory to a local directory on your host, and you've done the same for each configuration files that you have needed to customize (see [Configuration Files](#configuration-files))

-All you need to do to upgrade is to stop the running XWiki container and start the new version of it that you want to upgrade to.
+Follow these steps:
+* Stop the running XWiki container.
 You should keep your DB container running.

-Note that your current XWiki configuration files (`xwiki.cfg`, `xwiki.properties` and `hibernate.cfg.xml`) will be preserved.

-You should always check the [Release Notes](https://www.xwiki.org/xwiki/bin/view/ReleaseNotes/) for all releases that happened between your current version and the new version you're upgrading to, as there could be some manual steps to perform (such as updating your XWiki configuration files).
+* Check the [Release Notes](https://www.xwiki.org/xwiki/bin/view/ReleaseNotes/) for all releases that happened between your current version and the new version you're upgrading to, as there could be some manual steps to perform (such as updating your XWiki configuration files).
+* Start the new version of the XWiki container that you want to upgrade to.

 # Details for the xwiki image